beeware/toga/docs/how-to/contribute-code.rst

 Start by running the core test suite.
 Toga uses
 `tox <https://tox.readthedocs.io/en/latest/>`__ to manage the testing process.
-To set up a testing environment and run the core test suite:
+To run the core test suite:

 .. tabs::